words-sdsc/pyImagePlot/README.md

 Fixed to work when data is missing some clusters. montage_manager.Montage object now requires the total number of clusters as input.

-Fixed to control max height of montage. montage_manager.Montage object now requires second argument to be the max height of the montage.
+Fixed to control max height of histogram. montage_manager.Montage object now has an optional second argument to set the max height of the histogram.
 ## Installation

 Currently pyImagePlot is not pip-installable and you will have to download the entire repo and the dependecies to use.
 Easiest way to ensure all dependencies are present is to obtain the Anaconda distribution of Python 2.7.
 Down this distribution from [here](http://continuum.io/downloads).